EducationalTestingService/rsmtool/doc/rsmeval.md

 `rsmeval` requires the following input:

 * File with predictions.
-The file must be in .csv format and should contain an id column, human score and predicted score for each response.
-The names of these columns are defined in the configuration file.
+The files must be in .csv format.
+Each row should correspond to a single response and contain the numeric system score predicted for this response.
+In addition there should be a column with a unique id and a column with human score for each response.
+The column names are defined in the configuration file.

 * Configuration file in .json format with the settings for `rsmeval`.
 See [config_file_eval.md](config_file_eval.md) for further information.